crystal-lang/crystal-website/_posts/2026-07-10-releasing-execution-contexts.md

 ## Can execution contexts communicate?

-Fibers run normally in any context.
-Fibers can always communicate and synchronize with other fibers regardless of their context.
-Use I/O, `Channel` and `Sync` types normally.
+Fibers can always communicate and synchronize with any other fibers running in any other execution context.
+Use I/O, `Channel` and `Sync` types normally, regardless of their execution context.

 Note that cross context communication requires more synchronization than internal communication, and can thus be slower.
 This is mostly noticeable in